-Against the advance variation Topalov also had his own views.
-After the moves 1.e4 – e6 2.d4 – d5 3.e5 – c5 4.c3 – Nc6 5.Nf3, instead of going for the main road with 5…Qb6, his preference was 5…Bd7!? followed by 6…f6, Qc7 and queenside castle.
-Surely black is taking more risks than in the main line, but this way of playing is also more ambitious and dynamic.
-Black’s idea of undermining with f6 early is a double edged knife, so both sides need to play very careful.
+Against the advanced variation, Topalov also had his own views.
+After the moves 1.e4 – e6 2.d4 – d5 3.e5 – c5 4.c3 – Nc6 5.Nf3, instead of going for the main road with 5…Qb6, his preference was 5…Bd7!? followed by 6…f6, Qc7, and queenside castle.
+Surely black is taking more risks than in the mainline, but this way of playing is also more ambitious and dynamic.
+Black’s idea of undermining with f6 early is a double-edged knife, so both sides need to play very carefully.
 However, Topalov was victorious with it a few times.

-It is time now to look at Topalov defending the French Defense; we have decided to chose his games against each of white’s response.
+It is time now to look at Topalov defending the French Defense; we have decided to choose his games against each of white’s responses.

 Advance variation 3.e5:

-Van Wely – Topalov Dortmund 2005: In this game we can see how Topalov plays against the advance variation.
+Van Wely – Topalov Dortmund 2005: In this game, we can see how Topalov plays against the advanced variation.
 An important idea to keep in mind is how black will eventually play c5-c4 in order to shut the queenside and continue his counterplay on the opposite wing.

 Tarrasch 3.
 Nd2:

 We hope our readers have found some interest in playing the French, if not in the more known ways, we have shown how Topalov has his own way of making it more dynamic and tactical.
-Of course there is still theory to research, but these games can serve as guidelines and starting point of your own French repertoire.
+Of course, there is still theory to research, but these games can serve as guidelines and starting point for your own French repertoire.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: